-The empirical results reported in this section do not support claims that Colony Collapse so that earlier increase in pollination fees was the result of factors other than CCD (and insofar as that earlier increase in pollination fees was the result of factors other than CCD (and insofar as the impacts of those factors continued beyond 2006), then the estimates in tables 7 and 8 are biased upwards because they attribute those increases to CCD.
-Indeed, when we estimate in tables 7 and 8 are biased upwards dummy variable, the impacts attributable to CCD are more in line with those of Rucker et al. (2012) (results available on request).
+57 Rucker et al. (2012) estimate impacts of CCD on almond pollination fees for PNW beekeepers in the range of \$16 - \$20, which is roughly one-third of our estimated effects in tables 7 and 8.
+That study employs a more complete reduced form specification for identifying the determinants of pollination fees, and we attribute most of the differences between our estimates and those earlier estimates to their treatment of the increase in almond pollination fees in the two years preceding the first reported cases of CCD.
+The approach used by Rucker et al. was to include a binary 0-1 variable to distinguish between years prior to and after the run-up in pollination fees that started in the winter of 2004/2005.
+Insofar as that earlier increase in pollination fees was the result of factors other than CCD (and insofar as the impacts of those factors continued beyond 2006), then the estimates in tables 7 and 8 are biased upwards because they attribute those increases to CCD.
+Indeed, when we estimate these models with a post-2004 dummy variable, the impacts attributable to CCD are more in line with those of Rucker et al. (2012) (results available on request).

-Disorder has been disastrous for beekeepers nor that it is wreaking havoc in pollination markets that follow almond pollination.
-We do identify significant early-season pollination fee effects in years following CCD.
-There are other possible impacts operating through pollination markets, which we mention here.
-Because pollination fees are an important component of costs for almond producers, the argument could be made that various impacts of CCD might manifest themselves in almond markets.
+argument could be made that various impacts of CCD might manifest themselves in almond markets.
 First, almond prices could rise and production could fall, because of a pollination-cost induced decrease in the supply of almonds.
 Second, almond yields, and yields of other crops, could fall because of bees of lesser vitality early in the pollination season.
 Appendix I provides graphs and brief discussions of time series of almond prices and per-acre yields of almonds, apples, cherries, and pears.
 As with the factors examined rigorously in this section, there is no evidence of CCD having substantial adverse impacts in almond markets or on PNW tree fruit yields.